 Sour cream definitely adds to the creamy texture of mashed potatoes, and would even go great with the chive taste in this recipe!
 Use about ½ cup of sour cream per cup of milk that the recipe calls for.

 Can I leave the skin on my potatoes to make mashed potatoes?

-Sue thing!
-On some varieties the skin may be harder to chew, but the red potato skin is great!
+Yes!
+On some varieties the skin may be harder to chew, but the red potato skin is great.
 The skin from a Yukon Gold potato is great as well if you want to skip peeling your potatoes.

 What herbs are good in mashed potatoes?

 I love the chive flavor in this recipe, but you can also add other herbs like rosemary, thyme or even parsley.
 Whatever suits your taste!

 Garlic Chive Mashed Red Potatoes

 - 2 pounds red potatoes,, cut into 1.5" pieces

 - Place the potatoes in the Instant Pot or electric pressure cooker.
 Pour in the broth, salt, and pepper and stir.
 Secure the lid and turn the valve to sealing.
 Cook on Manual High for 10 minutes.
 When the cooking time is up, allow a 5 minute natural release, then turn the valve to venting.
 Carefully remove the lid.***